 It was the world of video games in the late 80s and early 90s which gave a new boost to this technology.
 Releases like Sega VR or Virtual Boy Nintendo tried to transport the user into the game with some rudimentary helmets (seen from today, of course) and enjoyed rather limited success.

-But were the seeds of what will come soon: the entertainment world pushes to create a new technology that changes the way we enjoy content.
+But these were the seeds of what has to come soon.
+The entertainment world continues pushing to create a new technology that changes the way we enjoy content.

 Pioneered By Google

 In the 2000s Google laid the foundation stone for the contents of virtual reality, almost unwillingly, with its Street View.
 It was intended to be the most comprehensive picture of roads of the world, allowing users to move up and down, left and right with your mouse on the images.